qbap/a7-ios7-downgrader/README.md

 namely `vm_map_enter` patch which is required for cydia substrate to be able to inject into running processes

-as it turns out you need to also patch `vm_map_protect` for cydia substrate to work

 and also `mount_common` patch which is required for being able to mount rootfs as rw

-so without an open source arm64 kernel patcher in existence, i decided to try to find an alternative solution
+so without an open source arm64 kernel patcher in existence, i designed my own [Kernel64Patcher](https://github.com/y08wilm/Kernel64Patcher)

-upon a lot of digging, i learned that dev kernels allow you to mount rootfs as rw without a `mount_common` patch

-so i decrypted an appleinternal kernel, namely `11A24580o`, and used that to boot ios

-i quickly learned that, in doing so, ios 7.0.3+ is unbootable as it results in an infinite spinning circle on boot

-but ios 7.0.1 and 7.0.2 boots just fine when using that kernel

-and? rootfs rw worked first try
+this arm64 kernel patcher i made includes the necessary patches for root fs rw and cydia substrate to work

 also, ios is unbearably slow on any version older then ios 7.1.2 due to CommCenter acting a fool